Welcome to today's edition of the Rush 24-7 podcast.

 I don't even know about it.

-Um so I you've you've got me at a loss.
+So you've got me at a loss.

 I don't know.

-Jake Tapper did uh some blogging on it.
+Jake Tapper did some blogging on it.

 I know he's at least blogged once on this scandal.

-The acorn story is a week old.
+The Acorn story is a week old.

 And you know what it really is?

-You know what these acorn people really are?
+You know what these Acorn people really are?

 They are superb capitalists.